Qasba Aligarh massacre: Police crackdown in Sohrab Goth

 As complaints came flooding in about the increase in crime rates throughout Karachi, particularly those fueled by ethnic conflicts, newspapers began highlighting the issue in their headlines and the government of Sindh found the need for a crackdown on the various criminal elements within the afghan refugees settlements in the city.
 On 12 December 1986, the Sindh governor Lt Gen Jahan Dad Khan ordered a police operation in the vicinity of Sohrab Goth in Karachi.
-Guised as an anti-encroachment operation, a team was assembled under DC Sardar Ahmed, DIG Karachi, IGP Sindh and Corps Commander Karachi Lt Gen Ahmad Shamim Khan to root out and arrest criminal elements.
+Guised as an anti-encroachment operation, a team was assembled under DC Sardar Ahmed, DIG Karachi, and IGP Sindh to root out and arrest criminal elements.
 They were also asked to relocate the illegal encroachers from Al-Asif Square in Sohrab Goth to a new site near the National Highway.

 The police had wanted to raid a Pashtun heroin processing and distribution centre in Sohrab Goth.
 However, when they approached the neighborhood, they were met with violent retaliation.
 As part of the operation, the security forces surrounded the area with bulldozers destroying illegally encroached houses and removing the residents.
 Some reports also suggest that just before the operation, the police had entered adjacent Orangi townships that were predominantly Muhajir and seized caches of arms which were stored for self-defense.

-The massacre at Qasba and Aligarh colonies
+Massacre at Qasba and Aligarh colonies

-A group of several armed Pashtuns with Kalashnikov rifles charged down the hill overlooking the Qasba and Aligarh colonies, and Sector 1-D of Orangi Town at around 2:30pm.
+A group of several armed men with Kalashnikov rifles charged down the hill overlooking the Qasba and Aligarh colonies, and Sector 1-D of Orangi Town at around 2:30pm.
 The invaders are said to have set people's houses on fire using kerosene tanks "under [the] cover of a hail of gunfire".